Shen-Language/shen-cl/README.md

 ### Windows

-CLisp has an exe installer on [SoureForge](https://sourceforge.net/projects/clisp/files/clisp/2.49/).
+CLisp has an exe installer and a zip package on [SoureForge](https://sourceforge.net/projects/clisp/files/clisp/2.49/).
+You'll have to include `clisp.exe` as well as `libintl-8.dll` and `libreadline6.dll` in on your PATH to ensure the clisp build of shen-cl will run.

 Clozure will need to be installed manually:
   * Download the zip from [here](https://ccl.clozure.com/download.html) and extract it under `Program Files`.